FileEye/MimeMap/README.md

   // will print 'text/plain (Unstructured text); charset="utf-8" (UTF8, not ASCII), lang="it" (Italian)'
   ```

-4. You have a MIME Content-Type string and want to the type's description as a comment:
+4. You have a MIME Content-Type string and want to add the type's description as a comment:

   ```php
   use FileEye\MimeMap\Type;